Central committee: Leading organs

 While all ruling central committees have had secretariats at some points, some opted to abolish them.
 For example, the League of Communists of Yugoslavia (LCY) opted to abolish its secretariat in 1966 to divide powers more equally.
 Later, in 1978, the 11th LCY Congress turned the Presidency, the Yugoslav counterpart to the politburo, into a "political-executive organ" in which no member could concurrently be a member and a secretary.
 Political work was headed by the president of the LCY Presidency, the party leader, and no member of the presidency could concurrently serve as a secretary, called executive secretary in the LCY.
 Executive work was led by the secretary of the LCY Presidency, and the officeholder was assisted by executive secretaries, who could not concurrently serve in the LCY Presidency but had to be members of the LCY Central Committee to be eligible to serve.

 A control commission is also widespread in communist parties, but the electoral procedure varies.
 For instance, the Communist Party of Vietnam's control organ, the Central Inspection Commission, is elected by a session of the central committee.
 In contrast, the CCP counterpart, the Central Commission for Discipline Inspection, is elected by the party congress.
 Control commissions in all these parties, whether elected by the central committee or congress, bear more or less the same functions and responsibilities.
 They are responsible for investigating disciplinary issues, screening party members, handling appeals against party decisions, combatting political corruption and, in instances where control and auditing functions have been merged, auditing the party's economic and financial affairs.

 In most cases, bar a few exceptions, these organs, no matter if they are elected by congress or a central committee session, work under the central committee's leadership.
-The LCY Control Commission worked under the central committee's leadership until the 9th LCY Congress, held in 1969, which transformed it into the only statutory review organ of a ruling communist party, the Commission on Statutory Questions.
-The 9th Extraordinary PUWP Congress, held in 1981, amended the party statute to state explicitly that the Control Commission worked independently of the PUWP Central Committee.
-In some parties, as in the CPCZ and the HSWP, the chairman and ordinary members of the party control commission are barred from holding office in the central committee.
+Yugoslavia's LCY Control Commission worked under the central committee's leadership until the 9th LCY Congress, held in 1969, which transformed it into the only statutory review organ of a ruling communist party, the Commission on Statutory Questions.
+The 9th Extraordinary Congress of the Polish United Workers' Party, held in 1981, amended the party statute to state explicitly that the Control Commission worked independently of Poland's PUWP Central Committee.
+In some parties, as in Czechoslovakia's CPCZ and Hungary's HSWP, the chairman and ordinary members of the party control commission are barred from holding office in the central committee.
 In other parties, as in China, the head of the control commission is also a member of its Central Committee, Politburo and Politburo Standing Committee.